Emails abide by your schedule. You can respond once the kids go to bed, in between work meetings, or during awkward elevator rides.

 Intuit’s merchant services vs. QuickBooks payment integration

 Competing against a name-brand giant like Intuit drives other payment processors to offer low fees.
-Many payment processors also provide other services, like chargeback management teams and 24/7 support, to gain an advantage over Intuit’s well-known name.
+Many payment processors also provide other services, like chargeback management teams and 24/7 support, to gain an advantage over Intuit’s household name.

 3 benefits of emailing invoices through a QuickBooks payment integration